Faculty

 GET THE LEAD OUT! is open to all levels of writer and is limited to approximately 20 participants per small group to ensure and intimate setting.
 All the session will be held over Zoom.
 The total cost of the workshop is $750.

-Cancellation Policy: If you cancel by December 1, 2023, your tuition will be refunded minus a $150 cancellation fee.
-Refunds for cancellations made after December 1 are contingent upon filling your place and will be made only if your place is filled.
+Cancellation Policy: If you cancel up to 30 days before the event your tuition will be refunded minus a $150 cancellation fee.
+Refunds for cancellations made less than 30 days before the event are contingent upon filling your place and will be made only if your place is filled.
 In the unlikely event that we must cancel a workshop and you do not wish to transfer to another workshop, you will receive a full refund.